neutrons/reflectivity_ui/README.md

 - Implement item handling in the direct beam list to be identical to the scattering run list.
 - Calculated sangle needs to update if we change the position ranges

+## QUESTION: should we use the same ranges for all cross-sections?
+Probably.